industrial narratives of aluminium

 ThusThat, in a continuation of their exploration of industrial narratives, use these crusts to create the first of an ongoing series of interior objects––a mirror, a shelf, and a table––that reflect the unexpectedly raw backstory to an everyday material.
 The edges are jagged and roughly cut, resulting in rugged forms that seem to have been themselves byproducts of some industrial mechanisms, contrasted by a polished finish.
 The backside of the plates still show traces of the giant saws of the factories from which they were cut.
 The pieces are designed to be easily disassembled and packed flat.

 ThusThat, led by Kevin Rouff and Paco Böckelmann, have previously worked with mining and metallurgy wastes, including red mud, the waste of producing aluminium from its mined ore.
 The mirrors, shelf and tables are especially designed for Transnatural.
+Please contact us for bespoke Crust design projects as well.

 Size Table: appr.
 L 1000 mm x W 600 mm x H 350 mm